AlexandreMorel/Football-Analytics/README.md

 # Football-Analytics
-An interactive web application to visualize events from various football matches To run the app locally, use : streamlit run main.py
+An interactive web application to visualize events from various football games. <br/>
+To run the app locally, use : streamlit run main.py